cyenite/Face-Detector/README.md

 # FACE DETECTOR

-Sample code for the TECHRAKER event that detects face attributes of a localy stored image, through a link
+Sample code for the TECHRAKER event that detects face attributes of a localy stored image, through the image's path